Table of Contents

 Typing, data entry, technical knowledge (i.e., coding, mechanics, etc.), product knowledge, etc.

-Responsibility, customer service, time management, conflict resolution, teamwork and many others.
+Responsibility, customer service, time management, sales ability, conflict resolution, teamwork and many others.

 Emotional resilience, Introversion/Extroversion, need for achievement, etc.

 5. What do pre employment assessments commonly measure?

 These types of assessments are meant to answer the question, CAN the person do the job?
 These assessments focus in on measuring the skills and abilities specifically related to the job of the individual.
 For example, for a customer service job the call center assessment would measure specific customer service skills and abilities (i.e., can they explain policies to customers, can they deal effectively with angry or irate customers)?